kenziecodes/project-1/README.md

 ## Project title
 Mom's movies
 ## Team members
-Mackenzie Roberts
+-Mackenzie Roberts
-kenziecodes
+-kenziecodes
-Bryce Rippey
+-Bryce Rippey
-scroobi
+-scroobi
-Jordan Stephens
+-Jordan Stephens
-jcs5317
+-jcs5317
 ## Project description
 Mom's movies is a one stop shop for picking a movie.
 Our application will allow the user to search by genre, decade, and by rating we plan to display 5 movie titles as search results then go into greater detail about each movie. we want to add a scrolling featture so when you click on each movie title it brings you to some more in depth information about it.